If you want to make the most out of your ultimate trip to New Zealand, don’t miss out the best things to do in Auckland.

 The park also contains a smaller section just for smaller kids.
 The Kidz Kingdom includes kiddie rides and attractions for children eight years of age or younger.

 The smartest way to experience the Rainbow’s End amusement park is to arrive early and get the most out of your visit.
 Spend the day on the rides and the evening in the shops and restaurants.

 Where to stay in Auckland for sightseeing

 Although it’s the biggest city in New Zealand, choosing where to stay in Auckland isn’t so difficult.
-For most travellers, staying within the centre including the areas around Queen Street, Newmarket, and the Waterfront is a great choice for getting close to all the top Auckland points of interest.
+For most travellers, staying within central Auckland is the best bet.
+This includes the areas around Queen Street, Newmarket, and the Waterfront.
+All ar great choices for getting close to all the top points of interest.

-- Best Nest Apartments in Viaduct: Offering some of the better central accommodations for price-conscious travellers, this property offers lovely modern studio apartments equipped with full self-catering kitchenettes.
+- Best Nest Apartments in Viaduct: This property offers some of the better central accommodations for price-conscious travellers.
+You’ll find lovely modern studio apartments equipped with full self-catering kitchenettes here.

 - CityLife Auckland: An excellent aparthotel located on buzzing Queen Street.
 A little of everything is offered here from double rooms to three-bedroom apartments.
-There’s even a barrage of on-site amenities amenities including a fitness centre, indoor pool, restaurant, and bar.
+There’s even a barrage of on-site amenities.
+Extras include a fitness centre, indoor pool, restaurant, and bar.

-- Four Points by Sheraton Auckland: A great mid-range choice in the a central location that lives up to the Sheraton Four Points brand with modern rooms and a host of amenities for guests.
+- Four Points by Sheraton Auckland: This mid-range hotel is one of the best central picks in its price range.
+It holds up to the Sheraton Four Points brand promise with modern rooms and a host of amenities for guests.

-- Hotel Grand Windsor MGallery by Sofitel: One of the best luxury hotels in Auckland, this sophisticated 5-star gem offers elegant rooms emulating turn-of-the-century Art Deco.
-The location near the CBD, Viaduct Basin and Sky Tower is perfect for travellers passing through.
+- Hotel Grand Windsor MGallery by Sofitel: This sophisticated 5-star hotel is one of the best luxury hotels in Auckland.
+It offers elegant rooms emulating turn-of-the-century Art Deco.
+The location is perfect, too.
+It’s steps away from the CBD, Viaduct Basin and Sky Tower.